 As a compound, CBD is very effective when applied topically.
 That is why CBD-infused creams are so promising.
 Topical CBD products are usually made by blending high-quality CBD oil with any combination of other moisturizing agents such as coconut oil, shea butter, aloe vera, vitamin E, and other essential oils.
 Popular CBD cream products include:

 - CBD Lotion: CBD lotion is often applied to the face for it's hydrating and anti-inflammatory effects.
-Many users report that their skin tone appeared brighter and more vibrant when using CBD and that redness was greatly reduced.
+Many users report that their skin tone appeared brighter and more vibrant when using and that redness was greatly reduced.
 The calming effects of CBD are due to its anti-inflammatory properties, which work both when taken orally or added directly to the skin.

 - CBD Salve or Balm: CBD salves or balms are popular methods of pain management.
 Whether users are suffering from diseases that cause chronic pain like arthritis or if they have short-term acute pain from weightlifting and general physical exertion, applying a CBD salve or balm directly to where you are experiencing pain can be very helpful.